-This article explains how to use the Automation Module within Caldera Direct-to-Film RIP to streamline your DTF workflows.
+This article explains how to use the Automation Module within Caldera Direct-to-X RIP to streamline your printing workflows.
 The module provides automated file loading and job processing capabilities, reducing manual intervention and improving efficiency.

 Overview